 Joachim Low believes Borussia Dortmund will be more competitive in next season's Bundesliga as they have the ability to "annoy" rivals Bayern Munich.

-The Schwarzgelben finished 25 points behind the Bavarians last year and despite losing Mario Gotze to Bayern they have strengthened with the acquisition of Werder Bremen defender Sokratis Papastathopoulos; and attacking duo Henrikh Mkhitaryan and Pierre-Emerick Aubameyang from Shakhtar Donetsk and Saint-Etienne, respectively.
+The Schwarzgelben finished 25 points behind the Bavarians last year and, despite losing Mario Gotze to Bayern, they have strengthened with the acquisitions of defender Sokratis Papastathopoulos and attacking duo Henrikh Mkhitaryan and Pierre-Emerick Aubameyang.

-And the Germany coach thinks they will provide a much sterner test during the 2013-14 campaign.
+And the Germany coach thinks that they will provide a much sterner test during the 2013-14 campaign.

 "Of course, Bayern go into the new season as the favourite, but I always trust that BVB can annoy FCB," Low told a Bundesliga special issue of Sport 1.

-The 53-year-old also spoke about the state of German football, specifically the Bundesliga becoming Europe’s top league, but he had words of caution.
+The 53-year-old also spoke about the state of German football, specifically the Bundesliga becoming Europe’s premier domestic competition, but he had words of caution.